 - Website: www.podbean.com

-It comes complete with a highly-customizable podcast player that you can embed almost anywhere.
+This podcast service comes complete with a highly-customizable podcast player that you can embed almost anywhere.

 In addition, PodBean comes with a selection of tools to help you monetize your content.
 Include ads from the native ad marketplace, connect to Patron, or sell premium content directly to your listeners.